An investor is someone who invests in such and such a share. “Investing” means buying shares of a company that is traded on a stock exchange.

-Discount brokers simply offer their clients the chance to negotiate.
+Discount brokers simply offer their clients the service of brokerage..
 They do not give advice and are therefore suitable for do-it-yourselfers.
-They offer low brokerage fees, high speed and a solid platform for trading stocks, commodities and currency derivatives.
+They offer low brokerage fees, high speed, and a solid platform for trading stocks, commodities, and currency derivatives.

-Initially I started trading with ICICI direct (which is a full-service broker), but I soon realized it was too expensive compared to discount brokers.
+Initially, I started trading with ICICI direct (which is a full-service broker), but I soon realized it was too expensive compared to discount brokers.
 It makes no sense to pay for additional brokerage services even if you get similar benefits.
 That’s why I switched to Zerodha as a stockbroker.
-(Related article: Explaining the different costs associated with stock market transactions – brokerage fees, STT and others)

 Zerodha (discount broker) charges a margin of 0.01% or Rs 20 (whichever is lower) for every intraday order executed, irrespective of the number of shares or their price.
 Zerodha does not charge brokerage fees for deliveries to Zerodha.
 So, the maximum brokerage fee you have to pay per transaction through the Zerodha platform is Rs 20 and is independent of the transaction volume.

 This is much cheaper than ICICI direct (a full service broker) who charges a commission of 0.55% on each transaction.
 If you buy shares worth Rs 50,000 from ICICI direct, you have to pay a brokerage fee of Rs 275 for a delivery transaction, that is, if you hold the shares in your demat account for more than a day.

 Moreover, this amount is charged on both sides of the delivery transaction (buying and selling), so you have to pay a total of Rs 550 for all transactions in ICICI direct (much more expensive than Zerodha).